pystiche/papers/CONTRIBUTING.rst

   is given.

   These options are passed through ``tox`` if given after a ``--`` flag.
-For example, the CI invocation command is equivalent to:
+For example, the CI invokes the test suite with

   .. code-block:: sh